blekenbleu/CSShtmlMenus/README.md

 Menu text without href is not boxed.
 Paired hrefs in one list item should be immediately adjacent, no white space.
-If first text of href pair is shorter, path from parent does not split them.
+If first text of href pair is shorter, vertical path from parent does not split them.

+Hover partly fails if not all entries inside one ul.

 Ported Root: change min-width from 150 to 50;
  margin-top from -15 to 15

-Remove tabs in CSS3 style for better match to Horizontal style CSS3 involved hrefs to generate boxes so that either entry on a branch could share a result.
+Remove tabs in CSS3 style for better match to Horizontal style.
+Instead of generating boxes based on list elements,
+CSS3 involved hrefs to allow generating box pairs within list elements
+ so that either href entry on a branch shares any results.